 - Temporary residents must provide both permanent and temporary or school addresses.
 Out-of-state students attending an institution of higher learning in Ohio must provide their permanent and their college addresses, as well as a student ID.

-B. Juvenile Cards
+C. Juvenile Cards

 - Juvenile cards are issued to minors under 18 and require the signature of a parent or legal guardian, who must be present at the time of application, provide a government-issued photo ID and proof of a current Ohio address, and assume responsibility for all activity (including payment of all fines and fees incurred) on the card.
 Non-parental custodians must show proof of guardianship.
-A library card will not be issued if any accounts associated with the applicant are in collection (based on the government-issued photo ID).
+A library card will not be issued if any accounts associated with the applicant are in collection or have fines exceeding $50 (based on the government-issued photo ID).

 - If a parent or guardian wishes to restrict their child from borrowing movies, they may choose to do so as part of the library card application process.

 D. Three for Me Cards

 - Three for Me cards are issued to minors ages 12 and under.
 These cards do not require the signature of a parent or guardian.
 The child’s name, birth date, and address must be provided by the child or an accompanying caregiver.

 - Three for Me cards can only be used to check out children’s books from Shaker Library.
 Up to three items may be out on a Three for Me card at any one time.
 Overdue fines are not charged for children’s books.
 This card cannot be used at other libraries and may not be used to place holds or check out materials other than children’s books.

 - Shaker Heights Public Library issues library cards which allow cardholders to borrow material from participating CLEVNET member libraries, subject to individual library policies.
 Only one CLEVNET card is permitted per individual, with the exception of Educator and Three for Me cards..